RIPE-NCC/whois/README.RDAP.md

 Nameserver queries always return Not Implemented
 -------------------------------------------------
-The RIPE database doesn't contain any forward domain objects, consequently a nameserver query will always return Not Implemented.
+The RIPE database doesn't contain any forward domain objects, consequently according to the RFC https://bitbucket.org/nroecg/nro-rdap-profile/raw/v1/nro-rdap-profile.txt section 6.3 "501 Not Implemented" will be returned.

 Only "mnt-by:" Maintainers are Listed as Registrants
 -----------------------------------------------------
 Only maintainers referenced in "mnt-by:" attributes will be listed as Registrants in responses.
+It is not relevant to include the rest of the mntners as they do not maintain the current object, they are not registrant of the object.

 Objects with "administrative" status are not returned
 -----------------------------------------------------
 If the prefix is either delegated but unallocated or only partially delegated to the RIPE region, then a 404 is returned.
 An object with "administrative" status is never returned.

+Currently, IANA allocations are not present n the RIPE database, but just out-of-region placeholders.
+In the future these prefixes will be added just for RDAP, so the correct information will be returned.

-Refer to NRO RDAP Profile section 4.5.
+Refer to [NRO RDAP](https://bitbucket.org/nroecg/nro-rdap-profile/raw/v1/nro-rdap-profile.txt) Profile section 4.5.
 "Status"